z1g-project/Sodium/README.md

 ## Setup & installation

 To set up Sodium, it is simple.
 Below are some instructions to get you started!

-**NOTE that as of right now we don't have quick deployments set up, but I plan on adding support for this at some point in the future.

-### Steps

 - Fork This Repository, Clone into the repository by using: `git clone https://github.com/z1g-project/sodium.git`, or download the [Latest Release](https://github.com/z1g-project/sodium/releases) and extract it to your deployments directory.
 - Make sure that you have NodeJS 18.x installed to check this in your operating system of choice command line or terminal type: `Node --Version` and if it says 18.0.0 or anything later than that you are fine.
 If you need to install or update NodeJS Please Refer to [This Page](https://nodejs.org/en/download)